btcpayserver/btcpayserver-doc/docs/ElectrumWallet.md

 1. Create a new Electrum Wallet
 2. In Electrum, Wallet > Wallet Information - copy the **Master Public Key**.
-3. In BTCPay Server, Store Settings > General > Derivation Scheme - Paste the Extended Public Key
+3. In BTCPay Server, Store > Settings > Setup > Wallet > In the Derivation Scheme Box - Paste the Extended Public Key
 4. Go to Receive tab in Electrum.
 5. Compare the addresses in Electrum and BTCPay Server, they should match.
 6. Confirm the address match in BTCPay.